awsdocs/amazon-api-gateway-developer-guide/doc_source/apigateway-private-apis.md

 }
 ```

-The successful response has the status code of `201 Created` and a body similar to the following output:
+A successful call has a status code of `201 Created` and a body similar to the following output:

 ```
 {